guester/Getting_and_Cleaning_Data_Course_Project/README.md

 The 10th block of code generates a new dataframe named tidy_averages that contains averages of each variable grouped by user_id and activity.

+The 11th block of code orders the data.table based on subject_id in ascending order.

-The 11th block of code changes the variable names of tidy_averages to an appropriate descriptive name
+The 12th block of code changes the variable names of tidy_averages to an appropriate descriptive name